A pixel is represented by a dot or square on a computer monitor display screen.

 Medium size, athletic and very well proportioned.
 And look at those eyes!!
 This dog is GORGEOUS in person.

 Current Living Situation:

-Fun-loving goof who's always in a good mood for the most part.
-Pixel has a bit of a sensitive soul and can get his feelings hurt easily.
+Fun-loving goof who's always in a good mood.
+While he's a very happy-go-lucky dog, Pixel also has a bit of a sensitive soul.
 Positive leadership does wonders with him.

 Pixels loves to run, play and have a good time outside and is a calm, well-behaved cuddle-bug inside.
 Pixel is a beautiful smart boy with good manners and great demeanors.
 Pixel loves to chase the ball and do zoomies in the yard.
 He's a well-rounded dog with a medium/high energy level but very chill in the house.
 The kind of dog who can adapt to a lot of different situations provided he has a good outlet for his energy.

 Pixel went to the lake with volunteers this summer and had a fantastic time.
 Very well behaved on the pontoon boat and had a blast in the water.
 He's a great swimmer and a ton of fun 🏖️